ianpep/osu-wiki/wiki/History_of_osu!/Online_rankings/osu!taiko/en.md

 | ::{ flag=SK }:: [applerrs](https://osu.ppy.sh/users/983349) | 2020-01-28 | *2021-05-09* |

 ## Morth SR Era

+During 2020, the pp system and SR system was reworked.

 | Player | From | To |
 | --: | :-- | :-- |